Railways in

 The first public railway in Russia opened between Saint Petersburg and

-imposed by the Soviet Union on the states that were absorbed.
+Soviet Union on the states that were absorbed.
+One exception to this is

 The present day rail network of the Russian Federation (including the